COBRA

 Extending COBRA Coverage

-An 11-month extension of coverage may be available if an individual becomes disabled (for Social Security disability purposes) within 60 days after the time of the termination, and Indiana University is notified of that determination within 60 days.
-The affected individual must also notify Indiana University within 30 days of any final determination that the individual is no longer disabled.
+An 11-month extension of COBRA coverage may be available if an individual becomes disabled (for Social Security disability purposes) within 60 days after the time of the termination, and the COBRA administrator is notified of that determination within 60 days.
+The affected individual must also notify the COBRA administrator, HRPro, within 30 days of any final determination that the individual is no longer disabled.
 In no event will COBRA continuation coverage last beyond three years from the date of the event that originally made a qualified beneficiary eligible to elect coverage.

-An 18-month extension of coverage will be available to spouses and dependent children who elect continuation coverage if a second qualifying event occurs during the first 18 months of continuation coverage.
+An 18-month extension of coverage will be available to spouses and dependent children who elect COBRA continuation coverage if a second qualifying event occurs during the first 18 months of continuation coverage.
 The maximum amount of continuation coverage available when a second qualifying event occurs is 36 months.
-Such second qualifying events may include the death of a covered employee or a dependent child's ceasing to be eligible for coverage as a dependent under the Plan.
-These events can be a second qualifying event only if they would have caused the qualified beneficiary to lose coverage under the Plan if the first qualifying event had not occurred.
-You must notify Indiana University within 60 days after a second qualifying event occurs if you want to extend your coverage.
+Such second qualifying events may include the death of a covered employee or a dependent child's ceasing to be eligible for coverage as a dependent under the COBRA continuation plan.
+These events can be a second qualifying event only if they would have caused the qualified beneficiary to lose coverage under the active employee Plan if the first qualifying event had not occurred.
+You must notify Indiana University’s COBRA administrator, HRPro, within 60 days after a second qualifying event occurs if you want to extend your coverage.

 Electing COBRA Coverage